adamyy/Butterfly/README.md

 - serializable objects

-To use Butterfly, you need to add `butterfly-annotations`, `butterfly-api`, `butterfly-compiler` as modules to your app.
-And then in your app level gradle, put:
+To use Butterfly, you need to add `butterfly-annotations`, `butterfly-api`, `butterfly-compiler` as gradle modules to your app.
+And then in your app level `build.gradle`, put:

 ```
 dependencies {